 But not entirely.

 This is the easiest off-platform video chat service to connect to.
 Remember the potential web-based video chat options poised at a Microsoft Teams connection?
 While they won’t get you that far, they’re still Discord-capable.
-Just say, “Alexa, open Firefox,” head over to Discord.com, and sign in to your Discord account.
+Just say, “Alexa, open Silk” head over to Discord.com, and sign in to your Discord account.
 The layout is the same as the Discord app, and the steps to initiate a voice-and-video call are the same:

 Step One: Navigate to your desired Channel, Group Chat or solo Conversation.